itaykbn/string-decoder-by-dict_1/README.md

 # String decoder by dict_1
-this is the first  of this year class - web's teacher - zvi shiran
+This is the first task of this year
+Class - webs
+Teacher - Zvi Shiran
-team: Itay Kabanovsky , Bar Levovsky (no git user yet)
+Team: Itay Kabanovsky , Bar Levovsky (no git user yet)